All Abilities Membership

 All Abilities Netball Carnivals and Programs

-There are two All Abilities Carnivals, hosted by Ku-ring-gai Netball Association and Manly Warringah Netball Association, which are run throughout the year.
+All Abilities Carnivals are run throughout the year, hosted by Ku-ring-gai Netball Association and Manly Warringah Netball Association and this years sees the introduction of Baulkham Hills Shire Netball Association.
 There is also an All-Inclusive Netball Carnival run by Newcastle Netball Association which has an All Abilities Division.

-The Marie Little OAM Shield is an annual tournament that provides women with an intellectual disability the chance to compete at a national level.
+The Marie Little Shield is an annual tournament that provides women with an intellectual disability the chance to compete at a National level.
 Named after disability netball pioneer, Marie Little OAM, the competition sees teams from each state compete.

-Activate Inclusion Sport Days (AISD) are hosted by Sport NSW and aim to increase the awareness around opportunities for people with a disability and promote inclusion within the sports community.
+Activate Inclusion Sport Days (AISD) are hosted by Sport NSW and Disability Sport Australia and aim to increase the awareness around opportunities for people with a disability and promote inclusion within the sports community.
 The AISD program provides adaptive sport and recreation programs to build core skills and confidence for sustainable physical activity.

 Activate Inclusion Sports Days are held in regional and metro areas in NSW.